adorsys/datasafe/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/06ae7d4cafc3012cee85/maintainability)](https://codeclimate.com/github/adorsys/datasafe/maintainability)

 # General information
-Datasafe is a cross-platform library that allows sharing and storing data and documents securely.
-It encrypts your data using **AES-GCM** algorithm and uses **CMS-envelopes** as encrypted content wrapper.
-CMS-envelope wraps and encrypts document encryption key using key encryption key that provides additional level of security.
-For user private files, Datasafe uses CMS-envelope with symmetric encryption of data encryption key.
-For files that are shared with other users (sent to their INBOX folder), Datasafe uses asymmetric encryption for data encryption key, so only recipient (or multiple recipients) can read it.
+Datasafe is a powerful library designed for encrypted and versioned storage of application files, providing an added layer of security to mission-critical, data sensitive applications.

+Key features of Datasafe include:

+- Unique encryption keys per user, minimizing the risk of mass data breaches.
+- File path encryption for complete confidentiality of user files.
+- Versioned storage of application files, offering protection against ransomware attacks.
+- Asynchronous per-user inboxes for secure file exchange among users.

+## Technical Information
+Datasafe employs the AES-GCM algorithm for data encryption and uses CMS-envelopes ([RFC 5652](https://www.rfc-editor.org/rfc/rfc8933#RFC5652)) as an encrypted content wrapper.

-Datasafe is built with the idea to be as configurable as possible - it uses Dagger2 for dependency injection and modular architecture to combine everything into the business layer, so the user can override any aspect he wants - i.e. to change encryption algorithm or to turn path encryption off.
-Each module is as independent as it is possible - to be used separately.
+The library is highly configurable, leveraging Dagger2 for dependency injection and a modular architecture that allows for seamless integration into the business layer.
+This flexibility enables developers to customize various aspects, such as changing the encryption algorithm or disabling path encryption.
+Each module is designed for maximum independence and can be used separately if needed.

-- Each user has private space that can reside on Amazon S3, minio, filesystem or anything else with proper adapter.
+Datasafe supports various storage options, including Amazon S3, Minio, and local filesystems, with the appropriate adapter.

-In his private space, each document and its path is encrypted.
-- For document sharing user has inbox space, that can be accessed from outside.
-Another user can write the document he wants to share into users' inbox space using the recipients' public key so that only inbox owner can read it.
+In each user's private space, both the document and its path are encrypted.
+A user can write a document to the recipient's inbox space using the recipients' public key, ensuring that only the intended recipient can read a document.

-- For storage systems that do not support file versioning natively (i.e. minio) this library provides versioning capability too.
+For storage systems lacking native file versioning support (e.g. simple file system), Datasafe provides an application layer versioning capability.

 Details about used encryption algorithms can be found in [security whitepaper](SECURITY.WHITEPAPER.md).

-## Features
+## Technical Features

--  Proprietary software **friendly license**
 -  **Flexibility** - you can easily change encryption and configure or customize other aspects of library
 -  AES encryption using **CMS-envelopes** for increased security and interoperability with other languages
 -  Secure file sharing with other users
 -  **Extra protection layer** - encryption using securely generated keys that are completely unrelated to your password
--  **Client side encryption** - you own your data
+-  **Application side encryption** - storage layer does not see plain text data
 -  Works with filesystem and Amazon S3 compatible storage - S3, minio, CEPH, etc.
--  File names are encrypted
+-  Encrypted file names and file paths
--  Thorough testing
+-  Thorough application logic and performance testing

 ## Performance

-Datasafe was tested for performance in Amazon cloud.
+Datasafe was tested for performance on the AWS.
-In short, on m5.xlarge amazon instance with Datasafe library can have write throughput of 50 MiB/s and 80 MiB/s of read throughput, when using **Amazon S3 bucket** as backing storage (performance is CPU-bound and network-bound).
+In short, an m5.xlarge AWS instance with the Datasafe library can have write throughput of 50 MiB/s and a read throughput 80 MiB/s of, when using **Amazon S3 bucket** as backing storage (performance is CPU-bound and network-bound).

 Detailed performance report is here:
 [Datasafe performance results](datasafe-long-run-tests/README.md)